Dongwon-Lee/lsgkm/README.md

 gkm-SVM, a sequence-based method for predicting regulatory DNA elements, is a useful tool for studying gene regulatory mechanisms.
-In continuous efforts to improve the method, new software, LS-GKM, is introduced.
+In continuous efforts to improve the method, new software, `LS-GKM`, is introduced.
 It offers much better scalability and provides further advanced gapped *k*-mer based kernel functions.
 As a result, LS-GKM achieves considerably higher accuracy than the original gkm-SVM.